manngo/virtual-hosts/README.md

 Copy the result and …

 -	Select the `Virtual Hosts` tab
--	Past the result at the bottom of the section
+-	Paste the result at the bottom of the section
 -	Save

-Note: the result includes additional directives which should _not_ be added again if you are adding multiple Virtual Hosts.
+Note: the result includes additional directives which should _not_ be added again if you are adding multiple Virtual Hosts:

 ###	XAMPP